Honors & Awards

 Off the court, she was named to the Nebraska Scholar-Athlete Honor Roll and the Tom Osborne Citizenship Team.

 The daughter of Wynne and Pete Haakenstad, Hayley was born in Minneapolis, Minn., on Oct.
 20, 1997.
 Hayley has one brother, Sam.
-Hayley studies mathematics at Nebraska, and her goal is to work in the sports industry as a statistician.
-She earned spots on the Nebraska Scholar-Athlete Honor Roll in the fall and spring semesters of 2016-17.
-She was a member of the Tom Osborne Citizenship Team in 2017.
+A mathematics major at Nebraska, she was a Big Ten Distinguished Scholar in in 2018 and earned Academic All-Big Ten honors for the second straight year.
+She hopes to work in the sports industry as a statistician.
+She is a five-time Nebraska Scholar-Athlete Honor Roll member.
+She was a member of the Tom Osborne Citizenship Team in 2017 and 2018.

 “I chose Nebraska because of the incredible tradition and pride that the university has for their academics and athletics.
 There truly is no place like Nebraska.”